railgunlabs/audition/README.md

 }
 ```

-The following test case will be aborted if it lasts longer than three seconds.
+The following test case will be aborted if it runs longer than three seconds.

 ```c
 TEST(app, possible_deadlock, .timeout=3000 /* milliseconds */) {